jankazil/Arotake/README.md

 - `make check` - Runs both formatting and linting.
 - `make type` - Runs `mypy` type checker in strict mode.
 - `make test` - Runs `pytest` with coverage reporting.

-### Notes

-Arotake uses [xESMF](https://xesmf.readthedocs.io) (Universal Regridder for Geospatial Data), which uses [ESMPy](https://earthsystemmodeling.org/esmpy) (ESMF Python Regridding Interface) as backend.
-These packages are, as of writing, available as conda packages from conda-forge.
-This necessitates installing a conda environment to operate Arotake.

 ## Name